aws/karpenter-provider-aws/website/content/en/preview/concepts/nodepools.md

     consolidationPolicy: WhenEmptyOrUnderutilized | WhenEmpty

     # The amount of time Karpenter should wait after discovering a consolidation decision
-    # This value can currently only be set when the consolidationPolicy is 'WhenEmpty'
     # You can choose to disable consolidation entirely by setting the string value 'Never' here
     consolidateAfter: 1m | Never # Added to allow additional control over consolidation aggressiveness